rmscode/binary-garden/docs/hardware/raspberrypi.md

 # Raspberry Pi

-!!! note "For information about display content from a Raspberry Pi, see [PiSignage](../software/pisignage.md).
+!!! note "For information about displaying content from a Raspberry Pi, see [PiSignage](../software/pisignage.md)."

 ---